gabriele-galeotti/SweetAda/README.md

 Latest news:

+02/10/2021
+- heavily changes in the Makefile build system: now you can build both SweetAda and the RTS
+- Windos cmd.exe and MSYS environments are now independent, and do not require support (apart the make and sed utilities)
+- SweetAda can be used with a generic GNU toolchain, you have to build only the wrappers, which are provided in the form of simple sources in the libutils directory
+- many bugs corrected, cosmetics changes and so on

 18/08/2021
 - compiler warning and style switches have a separate file to be included in in the master Makefile, in order to increase handling and readability